syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Fields.md

 ## Unlink fields

-You can replace the field with its most recent result in the Word document by unlinking the field using `Unlink` API.
+You can replace the field with its most recent result in the Word document by unlinking the field using the `Unlink` API.
 When you unlink a field, its current result is converted to text or a graphic and can no longer be updated automatically.

 The following code example shows how to unlink the fields in Word document.